 The A7 has a 6-inch display, which on paper makes it sound unwieldy compared to the 5.2-inch screen on the 2017 version of the A5.
-But when held side-by-side, you'd be hard pressed to feel much of a difference.
+But when held side-by-side, you'd be hard-pressed to feel much of a difference.

 The Full HD+ resolution results in an aspect ratio of 18.5:9, compared to the A5 with its Full HD resolution and 16:9 aspect ratio.
-The result in the A7 is a phone that's just over five millimeters wider, but one that offers a much larger amount of screen real-estate.
+The result in the A7 is a phone that's just over five millimetres wider, but one that offers a much larger amount of screen real-estate.

 The screen itself is gorgeous.
 Samsung has made a name for itself with its stunning AMOLED panels, and it's easy to see why.
 Colours pop with incredible vibrancy, particularly with the default background that demonstrates a dazzling abstract swirl.